Pietro Scarpini: Recordings

 Olmstead writes that Scarpini "disdained recording", and he released very few recordings during his lifetime.
-He did contribute to a 1974 record celebrating Dallapiccola's 70th birthday, playing Tartiniana Seconda and Due Studia with the violinist Sandro Materassi, in a performance praised by the composer Oliver Knussen.
+He did contribute to a 1974 record celebrating Dallapiccola's 70th birthday, playing Tartiniana Seconda and Due Studi with the violinist Sandro Materassi (released by Rhine Classics), in a performance praised by the composer Oliver Knussen.
 A performance of Busoni's Piano Concerto recorded live for Bayerischer Rundfunk in Munich c.
-1968, with the Bavarian Radio Symphony Orchestra and Chorus conducted by Rafael Kubelík, was released on compact disc in 2020 by First Hand Recordings.
+1968, with the Bavarian Radio Symphony Orchestra and Chorus conducted by Rafael Kubelík, was released on compact disc by First Hand Recordings.
 Ivan Hewett, in a review for The Daily Telegraph, describes Scarpini's playing as "emotionally capacious" and "alive to the diabolical humour" in the work's second movement.

 Rhine Classics have recently released an edition of all Scarpini's recorded material, mainly from privately recorded tapes, on 33 compact discs, under the series title "Discovered Tapes".
 Rob Cowan, in a review of the Bach set for Gramophone, compares Scarpini's "breadth and romantic rubato" in The Well-Tempered Clavier to Wanda Landowska's interpretation, while considering some of his speeds to be "extremely broad".